Classes Offered By ASPS

 Winter Classes (Early 2015)

 Winter courses start on Monday January 26th, 2015 and run approximately eight weeks to completion on consecutive Mondays evenings.
 Classes begin at 7 pm and complete by 9 pm each evening.
 Classes are held at Dunwoody High School with additional classes being held either Online, on a boat, or at the High School.
+Dunwoody High School is centrally located at 5035 Vermack Rd, Dunwoody, GA 30338.

 Sail 2009 is a completely new sail course created to serve the needs of the novice and experienced sailor, as well as the non-sailor, for basic skills and knowledge.
-The course starts with basic sailboat designs and nomenclature, rigging, safety, and sail processes and then tackles the physical aspects of sailing forces and techniques, sail applications, marlinespike, helmsmanship and handling of more difficult sailing conditions, navigation rules, and an introduction to heavy weather sailing.
+The course starts with basic sailboat designs and nomenclature, rigging, safety, and sail processes and then tackles the physical aspects of sailing forces and techniques, sail applications, marlinspike, helmsmanship and handling of more difficult sailing conditions, navigation rules, and an introduction to heavy weather sailing.
 Appendices provide an introduction to sailboat racing and sailing in Canadian waters.

 Cruising and Cruise Planning